 Giving up history and the story

 There is an intangible value in real estate that is hard to assess by either brokers or appraisers.
-But, if marketed correctly, that intangible feeling can have a real impact on the relative value on a home..
-When the story of a house is known–who designed it, who built it, and what ideas drove its design–prospective buyers connect with that story, emotionally.
-For home owners, the story can and does drive increased pride of ownership.
+But, if marketed correctly, that intangible feeling can have a real impact on the relative value of a home.
+When the story of a house is known–who designed it, who built it, and what ideas drove its design–prospective buyers connect with that story emotionally.
+For homeowners, the story can and does drive increased pride of ownership.
 That makes all parties feel less like they’re part of a cold, heartless real estate transaction, and more like stewards of important pieces of architecture.
 Among houses designed by well-known local and even national architects, the name of those architects has the same value-adding power as a name-brand does in the fashion world.

-Conversely, it seems that few of the mini-mansions going up in place of mid-century modern houses carry that same weight of high-design or reputation of architect.
-Instead, they are usually cartoons of another time or place that is far removed from Denver.
+Conversely, it seems that few of the mini-mansions going up in place of mid-century modern houses carry that same weight of high-design or reputation of the architect.
+Instead, they are usually cartoons of another time or place that removed from Denver.
 Although there are always exceptions to this premise, having more stewards and fewer “investors” in a neighborhood leads to higher values without the need for the constant demolition and re-building of its houses.
 This preserves a neighborhood’s history, character, pride; and in the long run, will lead to more stabilized values over time.
-When the story is lost, so too will be the long-term value of that neighborhood and time goes by.
-And, things always doc hange with time.
+And, things always do change with time.